-In 2003, Metro created five localized service areas (Figure 6.1), each to be overseen by a Governance Council.
-In 2011, Metro restructured and re-established a centralized centrally managed bus-controlled operation to include the service planning and scheduling functionfunctions, while maintaining the authority and responsibility of the five Regional Service Councils to help locally coordinate service changes.
-Metro restructured the roles and responsibilities of the Governance Councils, now referred to asthese five Regional Service Councils.
+In 2003 Metro created five localized service areas (Figure 6.1), each to be overseen by a Governance Council.
+In 2011, Metro restructured and re-established a centralized buscontrolled operation to include the service planning and scheduling function, while maintaining the authority and responsibility of the Councils to help coordinate service changes.
+Metro restructured the roles and responsibilities of the Governance Councils, now referred to as Service Councils.

-Figure 6.1 Metro Service Council Areas Regions
+Figure 6.1 Metro Service Council Areas

-Metro Metro's five Regional Service Councils provide locally accessible public forums for community members, transit users, and local municipal operators to voice concerns, suggestions, and questions on how Metro can best serve customers.
+Metro Service Councils provide locally accessible public forums for community members, transit users, and local municipal operators to voice concerns, suggestions, and questions on how Metro can best serve customers.
 Through these forums, Service Council members can: